2013 - The Year of the Savvy Real Estate Investor?

 "Dubai is one of the most regulated real estate markets in the world, offering reassurance and protection for investors.
 It is a key element which will be the backbone of the steady growth throughout 2013.
 The more transparent the market becomes as it matures, the more trust clients can have in the system and the large companies which have been operating in Dubai for many years.

 Clients looking to come into the Dubai market should, however, always undergo due diligence before stepping into any transaction and there are four documents which they should insist on seeing: the developers trade licence, a contract in place with a master developer, title deeds and details of the escrow account associated to the project you are interested in.
-Each of these documents is required by law and every reputable developer should be able to supply you these very easily."
+Each of these documents is required by law and every reputable real estate developer should be able to supply you these very easily."

 "Dubai continues to grow at a phenomenal pace.
 It is just 41 years old, but residential property development has really only been operating for 10 years or so – it is still an immature market.
 This means that prices will continue to fluctuate in the short term and buyers should be looking to the medium and long-term when deciding to buy in Dubai.